 #1.
 No Ductwork?
 A Ductless Unit Will Be Cheaper To Install

 As we discussed in this article, it can be quite costly to install ductwork in a home that doesn’t already have it.
+Drilling through the wall AC installation should be done by the professionals.
 On average, ductwork can add as much as $3,300 in installation costs but possibly much more if you live in an older home.

 Ductless air conditioners, as their name would imply, work without the need for ducts.
 Installers will just make a two-inch hole in your wall to pass the conduit through.